-The same restaurateur behind Ambar offers all-you-can-eat Mexican fare at his bright eatery in Silver Spring.
-(A new Buena Vida is open in Clarendon, but it’s more upscale and doesn’t offer all-you-can-eat dining options.)
-The $35 menu includes unlimited small plates like guacamole, tacos, huevos rancheros, chilaquiles, and more—all surprisingly good given it’s, you know, endless food.
+The same restaurateur behind Ambar offers all-you-can-eat Mexican fare at his bright eatery in Silver Spring and Clarendon.
+The menu ($34 in Clarendon and $35 in Silver Spring) includes unlimited small plates like guacamole, tacos, huevos rancheros, chilaquiles, and more—all surprisingly good given it’s, you know, endless food.

 777 Ninth St., NW; 1837 M St., NW

 The swanky new branch in Penn Quarter recently launched the same bottomless brunch as the Dupont flagship.
 Drop by either location for unlimited tapas, egg dishes, sweets, and drinks for $42 per person.
 It’s a good idea to book in advance at either place.